-Notably, Ohio Rev. Code Ann. § 2743.52 (Attorney general to determine reparations awards; appeals; OVI findings
+Notably, Ohio Rev. Code Ann. § 2743.52 (Attorney general to determine reparations awards; appeals; OVI findings not lawful evidence) allows for awards stemming from "economic loss arising from the criminally injurious conduct

 [A]ny conduct of the claimant or of the victim through whom the claimant claims an award of reparations that is unlawful or intentionally tortious and to which all of the following apply: